Many people assume winter activities are for farther away places than Connecticut.

 The fastest way to feel like you’re in a Currier & Ives print while on Connecticut winter getaways is to take a sleigh ride through the countryside.

-This equestrian Connecticut winter activity is definitely one of the most unique things to do on this list.
+This equestrian winter activity is definitely one of the most unique things to do in Connecticut on this list.

 Finding an area with a large-enough countryside for this activity straight out of the 1800s requires a longer car ride from Greenwich than many of the other activities on this list.
 Find Allegra Farm out in East Haddam, Connecticut, for your own real-life version of Jingle Bells.